 Journalism that serves the interests of the public is under threat.

-It’s hard, complex and time-consuming to do, it often challenges the powerful and stands up for the powerless, and it’s often about topics that are essential for our democracy but that can be difficult or dry to understand.
+It’s often about topics that are essential for our democracy but that can be difficult or dry to understand.
+It’s hard, complex and time-consuming to do, but it often challenges the powerful and stands up for the powerless.

-Despite the undeniable benefits for democracy, the economy, human rights and society at large, people are not queuing up to pay for this kind of journalism on the commercial market.
+Despite the undeniable benefits for democracy, the economy, human rights and society at large, people are not queuing up to pay for this kind of journalism.

 Those who do this kind of journalism – especially at the local and community level across the UK – are increasingly not within public service or commercial media organisations, but in independent, investigative, small, local, not-for-profit and even civil society enterprises that focus solely on journalism in the public interest.

-The Cairncross Review unequivocally recommended in 2019 that the government should change the law to permit organisations like these to be eligible for charitable status.
+In 2019, the Cairncross Review unequivocally recommended that the government change the law to permit organisations like these to be eligible for charitable status.
 Among other benefits, this would enable them to receive funds from the many charitable trusts and foundations across the UK who would like to support journalism, but who can’t make grants to non-charities.
 The government and the Charity Commission do not yet fully agree – though it seems things are starting to shift, and the House of Lords agrees.